Yaroklass/DeepSeek-Telegram-Bot-Turbowarp-extension/README.md

 - Telegram Bot Token
 - DeepSeek API Key
-- TurboWarp Desktop or Web
+- TurboWarp Web (not Desktop)
-- Python 3.8+
-- Flask
-- Requests
+- Internet connection

+---

+## Notes

+- This extension **does not work in TurboWarp Desktop** due to sandbox restrictions.
+- Works perfectly in TurboWarp Web because fetch() is allowed.

 ---